-Datasheet 1: Corrosion Protection Using Zinc Coatings
+HDG Datasheet 1: Corrosion Protection Using Zinc Coatings

-Zinc CoatingsThe various processes for protecting steel from corrosion using zinc coatings and their characteristics
+The various processes for protecting steel from corrosion using zinc coatings and their characteristics include:

-Want to have a pdf version of this datasheet?
+Request a free pdf of this datasheet.
 Click the button below.

 Hot dip galvanizing coating

-A metalurgically bonded coating of zinc-iron alloy is formed with an outer layer of pure zinc.
+A metallurgically bonded coating of zinc-iron alloy is formed with an outer layer of pure zinc.
 A typical zinc coating thickness is 45-85 µm, but thicker coatings can be produced on structural steelwork by grit blasting the steelwork prior to galvanizing.
 Read more in the datasheet…

 Continuous galvanizing coating

 The continuous hot dip galvanizing of steel strip, wire and tube involves passing through molten zinc in an automated plant.
-Although alloyed with base steel, the zinc coating is generally much thinner than batch galvanizing.
+Although alloyed with base steel, the zinc coating is generally much thinner than batch hot dip galvanizing.
 Read more in the datasheet…

 Thermal zinc spraying coating